-To configure a VPN policy, click VPN and the add network policy ( ) icon in the VPN Rules (IKE) screen.
-A screen displays as follows.
+Click VPN and the add network policy () icon in the VPN Rules (IKE) screen to display the VPN-Network Policy -Edit screen.
+Use this screen to configure a network policy.

-Figure 117 VPN Rules (IKE): Network Policy Edit
+Figure 152 VPN Rules (IKE): Network Policy Edit

-Table 75 VPN Rules (IKE): Network Policy Edit
+Table 102 VPN Rules (IKE): Network Policy Edit

 LABEL DESCRIPTION Active If the Active check box is selected, packets for the tunnel trigger the ZyWALL to build the tunnel.
 Clear the Active check box to turn the network policy off.
 The ZyWALL does not apply the policy.
 Packets for the tunnel do not trigger the tunnel.
-If you clear the Active check box while the tunnel is up (and click Apply ), you turn off the network policy and the tunnel goes down.
-Name Type a name to identify this VPN policy.
+If you clear the Active check box while the tunnel is up (and click Apply), you turn off the network policy and the tunnel goes down.
+Name Type a name to identify this VPN network policy.
 You may use any character, including spaces, but the ZyWALL drops trailing spaces.
 Protocol Enter 1 for ICMP, 6 for TCP, 17 for UDP, etc. 0 is the default and signifies any protocol.
-Nailed-Up Select this check box to turn on the nailed up feature for this SA. · Turn on nailed up to have the ZyWALL automatically reinitiate the SA after the SA lifetime times out, even if there is no traffic.
+Nailed-Up Select this check box to turn on the nailed up feature for this SA.
+Turn on nailed up to have the ZyWALL automatically reinitiate the SA after the SA lifetime times out, even if there is no traffic.
 The ZyWALL also reinitiates the SA when it restarts.
 The ZyWALL also rebuilds the tunnel if it was disconnected due to the output or input idle timer.
-Allow NetBIOS Traffic Through IPSec Tunnel NetBIOS (Network Basic Input/Output System) are TCP or UDP packets that enable a computer to connect to and communicate with a LAN.
+Allow NetBIOS This field is not available when the ZyWALL is in bridege mode.
+Traffic Through IPSec Tunnel NetBIOS (Network Basic Input/Output System) are TCP or UDP packets that enable a computer to connect to and communicate with a LAN.
 It may sometimes be necessary to allow NetBIOS packets to pass through VPN tunnels in order to allow local computers to find computers on the remote network and vice versa.
 Select this check box to send NetBIOS packets through the VPN connection.
 Check IPSec Tunnel Connectivity Select the check box and configure an IP address in the Ping this Address field to have the ZyWALL periodically test the VPN tunnel to the remote IPSec router.
 The ZyWALL pings the IP address every minute.
 The ZyWALL starts the IPSec connection idle timeout timer when it sends the ping packet.
 If there is no traffic from the remote IPSec router by the time the timeout period expires, the ZyWALL disconnects the VPN tunnel.
 Log Select this check box to set the ZyWALL to create logs when it cannot ping the remote device.
 Ping this Address If you select Check IPSec Tunnel Connectivity , enter the IP address of a computer at the remote IPSec network.
 The computer's IP address must be in this IP policy's remote range (see the Remote Network fields).
 Gateway Policy Information Gateway Policy Select the gateway policy with which you want to use the VPN policy.
 Local Network Local IP addresses must be static and correspond to the remote IPSec router's configured remote IP addresses.
 Two active SAs cannot have the local and remote IP address(es) both the same.
 Two active SAs can have the same local or remote IP address, but not both.
 You can configure multiple SAs between the same local and remote IP addresses, as long as only one is active at any time.
 Address Type Use the drop-down list box to choose Single Address , Range Address , or Subnet Address .
 Select Single Address for a single IP address.
 Select Range Address for a specific range of IP addresses.
 Select Subnet Address to specify IP addresses on a network by their subnet mask.